The Anti-Guru Sprint: Why Real Builders Just Get It Done!

 The city’s top chefs and hospo teams saw the writing on the wall: restrictions would gut every normal dining room in town.

-While everyone else was “waiting for rules to change,” Sunny’s created a “Sunny’s Someday Steakhouse”, built outdoor kitchens, pop-up dining, even curbside seating, days before competitors even applied for permits.
+While everyone else was “waiting for rules to change,” Sunny’s created a “Sunny’s Someday Steakhouse”, built outdoor kitchens, pop-up dining, even street-side seating, days before competitors even applied for permits.

 They tore up their old menu, went all-in on what travelled well and what locals actually wanted—barbecue, share plates, cocktails by the jug.